 Despite such instances, Black women continue to reclaim the word.
 Many natural hair blogs and YouTubers incorporate nappy in their social-media handles and otherwise use the word in a positive way for their own hair.

 Examples of nappy hair

 In general, a white person characterizing the hair of a Black person as nappy or nappy-haired is widely considered very offensive, if not racist.
 Some Black communities may also find it inappropriate for Black people to use the term.

 Nappy-ass hair is an intensified colloquial form commonly heard or seen, and can be used both pejoratively and positively, depending on the speaker.

-As noted, the term is mostly used of the hair of black women (and occasionally black men, often of beards), many of whom have increasingly worked to discharge its racist and misogynistic power through re-appropriation.
-Among such women, nappy hair may refer to knots and tangles naturally occurring in their hair type and is used especially for the often unruly hair of young children—a innocuous use that sometimes extends to non-black parents as well.
+As noted, the term is mostly used of the hair of Black women (and occasionally Black men, often of beards), many of whom have increasingly worked to discharge its racist and misogynistic power through re-appropriation.
+Among such women, nappy hair may refer to knots and tangles naturally occurring in their hair type and is used especially for the hair of young children.

 On social media, Black women may even celebrate their hair with the phrase in a nod to the racism against natural Black hair (e.g., I love this nappy hair of mine).